-Things to do with kids in Rome
+Things to do with children in Rome and plan the perfect family trip

-Sorry grown-ups there are some things in Rome that are best done young.
+Sorry grown-ups there are some things in Rome that are best done while young.
 See the eternal city through fresh eyes with our selection of the top family-friendly activities in Rome.
 Get ready to have fun!

 Escape the crowds and the queues at these secret sights: